n4alameel/cookbook/README.md

 is wrong
 - [ ] 32.
 As an admin I want to be able to delete an existing user it the user no longer should be able to use the system

+**Implenting loding content of page to the center of MainLayout :**
+- [ ] 1.
+Begin from fxml file: remove part that displays header and footer.
+Make sure that part that was left is wrapped in ScrollPane.
+- [ ] 2.
+Move to View file of your page and change 'private Parent root;' to 'private ScrollPane root;'.
+Then accordingly to that changes refactor the type of return value in getRoot() function(ScrollPane instead Parent)
+- [ ] 3.
+Move to Controller.java file and refactor function that is responsible for displaying your page.
+          Create a class instance of View and invoke LoadContent on this.mainView with parameter that equals to root of the previous created instances of View:
+         PageView pageView = new PageView();
+         this.mainView.LoadContent(pageView.getRoot());